dafny-lang/dafny/docs/_includes/Expressions.md

 Note that **old** only affects heap dereferences, like `o.f` and `a[i]`.
 In particular, **old** has no effect on the value returned for local variables or out-parameters.

+TO BE WRITTEN -- Inside an old, disallow unchanged, fresh, two-state functions, two-state lemmas, and nested old

+## Unchanged Expressions

+TO BE WRITTEN -- including with labels

 ## Cardinality Expressions
 ````